WHEN THE BEST FINDS ARE NOT IN THE GUIDEBOOK

 Choose the right payment door

-Most clients purchase the $295 route review.
-Guided attendance, group routes, market-dependent dates, or full-day support may secure a case deposit.
+Most clients purchase the $395 Vintage & Thrift Guided Shopping Review.
+Guided attendance, group routes, market-dependent dates, professional shopping, content-heavy routes, or full-day support may move into the half-day, full-day, or private discovery program path.

 Checkout creates the paid review record

 The order reference anchors the guided shopping file.
-Use the same email for checkout and intake.
+Use the same email for payment and intake.

 Intake opens the route file